A Wizard of Mars: Major characters

 We are newly introduced to Helena in this book.
 She has seemingly gotten over the stage of thinking Kit has had a deal with the devil, but has some odd theories of her own now.
 Hint: Mutants!
-She says also near the end of the book, "Wouldn't it be great if there really was this interplanetary brotherhood with all kinds of creatures, you know, banding together and using their powers to fight evil..."
+She also says near the end of the book, "Wouldn't it be great if there really was this interplanetary brotherhood with all kinds of creatures, you know, banding together and using their powers to fight evil..."
 Not knowing, of course, how right she was!